yoonjin71212/timebuffer/README.md

 **Use with caution**

-This is device driver that do all tasks in GFP_KERNEL.
+This is device driver that do all tasks in GFP_ATOMIC.

 You can change its allocation space.